Linaro/website/_posts/events/2021-05-18-linaro-virtual-connect-2021-fall.md

 event: lvc21-fall
 event_url: https://connect.linaro.org/
 description: >
+  Linaro Virtual Connect Fall will be held September 8-10, 2021.

   Linaro Connect is an event that runs twice a year that brings together the Arm Ecosystem.
 This is the ONLY event where developers, maintainers of both hardware and software can collaborate and discuss common problems.

-  Timeline:
+The Call for proposals opens on May 25 and closes on July 13.
+Notifications of acceptance will be sent out on July 20 and the full schedule will be announced on August 3.
+Registration is free and will open on August 3.

-  Deadline to submit proposals July 13, 2021

-  Submission notifications July 20, 2021
+  Deadline to submit proposals July 13, 2021Submission notifications July 20, 2021.
 Full schedule announcement and attendee registration opens August 3, 2021

   Pre-recorded session videos due from speakers September 1, 2021

-  Linaro Virtual Connect Fall: September 8-10, 2021